lprathiba88/Temp-project/README.md

 ### April 27, 2016

-A Structure for Maven Java Projects whith included
+A structure for Maven Java Projects which included

 * Git
 * Java 7